sirn/dotfiles/etc/emacs/packages/README.md

 ## tree-sitter

-`tree-sitter` is explicitly enabled and move hooks into the relevant `-ts-mode`:
+`tree-sitter` is explicitly enabled and hooks are to be moved into the relevant `-ts-mode`:

 ``` elisp
 (use-package typescript-mode